pcrockett/crockett-vps/README.md

 ### Features

-As of 2021-01-28, this repo will set up:
+As of 2021-01-30, this repo will set up:

 * HTTPS-enabled Nginx reverse proxy with an A+ rating according to the [Qualys SSL Labs test][1].
 * Synapse (Matrix homeserver)
 * Element (web-based Matrix client)
+* A TURN server (for VoIP calls in Matrix)

-It uses Podman instead of Docker to run unprivileged containers.
+It uses Podman instead of Docker to run unprivileged containers running as different users.

 ### TODO:

 * [ ] Jitsi
+* [ ] WireGuard VPN
 * [ ] Auto updates

 [1]: https://www.ssllabs.com/ssltest/